 Impact of Spending Addiction

-Finally, those with a money spending addiction often experience worsening mental health.
-The mental strain of the addiction itself combined with a negative experience you experience once the “high” from the purchase goes away can contribute to a poorer mental condition.
+Finally, those with a money-spending addiction often experience worsening mental health.
+The mental strain of the addiction itself, combined with a negative experience once the “high” from the purchase goes away, can contribute to poor mental health.

 Types of Overspending Addiction